vs-ude/fyr-www/content/intro/_index.md

 ```

 Running `npm run build:parser` will only generate fresh JavaScript from the `parser.pegjs` parser definition.
+Running `npm run build:lib` re-compiles the minimal native Fyr runtime.

 ### Setup Environment Variables

-Now set the path to the fyr directory like this:
+Now set the path to the fyr installation directory like this:

 ```bash
 export FYRBASE=/your/path/to/fyr